Would you ever start baking a cake without knowing the full list of ingredients? Or without an idea of what the finished cake should look like?

 - Collaborative: When you’re working with a team of people on a project that needs to align with your scope baseline, collaboration is vital.
 Fortunately, we provide teams with one location for all their updates, file sharing, and communications.
 That’s right, you can even talk to each other — and your clients — on our platform.

 - Intuitive: When you’ve got a complex project in your midst, the last thing you want to do is spend hours setting up a new platform.
 That’s why we’ve made our software super easy to navigate.
-We even have a selection of pre-made templates for you to use from the get go.
-Whether you’re looking for a project management plan or a project charter, we’ve got a template to help you get going.
+We even have a selection of pre-made templates for you to use from the get go, such as our project management plan template.

 Make scope in project management a routine process